developersCradle/data-structures-algorithms-and-java-multithreading-concurrency-performance-optimization/README.md

 Contains my own notes with some course material to enforce learning experience.

-If the content sparked :fire: your interest, please consider buying the course and start learning :book:.

 This repository is made with [![IntelliJ IDEA](https://img.shields.io/badge/IntelliJIDEA-000000.svg?logo=intellij-idea&logoColor=white)](#) with **Eclipse** hotkeys.
 This is why it will include configuration files which are related to this IDE this approach will be favored for now. ⚙️

 [The course at Udemy](https://www.udemy.com/course/data-structures-and-algorithms-deep-dive-using-java).